-Pilates Reformer exercises can be done in many different positions, including standing, sitting, kneeling, quadruped or lying on your back, stomach or side.
-With this variety of options, it expands the opportunities to work on countless functional movements that can be translated to other exercises.
+Pilates Reformer exercises can be done in many different positions, including standing, sitting, kneeling, quadruped, or lying on your back, stomach or side.
+This variety of options expands the opportunities to work on countless functional movements that can be translated to other exercises.

-Injury prevention and rehabilitation is all about building strength in the right muscles and increasing awareness of movement.
-Pilates Reformer exercises accomplish this by improving posture through stabilization of the deep abdominals, back and pelvic girdle region.
-With this adjustment, the back, neck, shoulders and hips are effectively protected throughout our daily routines.
-Consequently, a Reformer program is especially helpful for those with lower-back pain, neck pain and hip injuries and for women who have recently given birth.
+Injury prevention and rehabilitation are all about building strength in the right muscles and increasing awareness of movement.
+Pilates Reformer exercises accomplish this by improving posture through stabilization of the deep abdominals, back, and pelvic girdle region.
+Consequently, a Reformer program is especially helpful for those with lower-back pain, neck pain, and hip injuries and for women who have recently given birth.
 I had four very easy pregnancies and deliveries, thanks to my dedication to a Pilates Reformer regimen during that stage of life.

 I am so passionate about Pilates because I see how effective it can be for helping all kinds of people.
-Whether one strives to improve athletic form, prevent injury or maintain fitness for the long term, the Pilates Reformer serves as an effective complement to reaching these goals.
+Whether one strives to improve athletic form, prevent injury, or maintain fitness; the Pilates Reformer serves as an effective complement to reaching these goals.